 As language tends to do, though, it seems to be adjusting nicely to the lack on its own, and is filling the void naturally.
 The third person plural pronouns (they, their, them, themselves) seem to be stepping up in usage to become the preferred method of indicating a person without marking gender specifically.
 Thus, sentences like “a person is always happy when their pain is relieved” are becoming more and more commonplace.
 I’ve discussed this a few times, here and here, and it seems like this trend is only increasing.

 It would seem that “they” is stepping up as the default third person gender neutral pronoun, and here at Linguistic Mystic, I support that particular facet of language change completely, and have chosen to adopt it early to encourage this change to proceed.

-Although it might not yet be completely accepted by the grammarians, I encourage you to begin using the gender neutral third person plural as well, as they can only rap so many people over the knuckles with a ruler before they have to acquiesce, and an army of gender-neutral pronouns sweeps over English departments across the world with the fury of a people forced into fifty years of awkward phrasings.
+Although it might not yet be completely accepted by the grammarians, I encourage you to begin using the gender neutral third person plural as well, as they can only rap so many people over the knuckles with a ruler before they have to acquiesce, and an army of gender-neutral pronouns sweeps over English departments across the world with the fury of a people forced into hundreds of years of awkward phrasings.

 Well, a man can dream.

 This site is built using Jekyll, which generates all the pages you see here as static pages on my machine and then uploads them using rsync.
 The advantage to this is that I get to write all my posts using Markdown, which is much more pleasant than writing raw HTML, and that it doesn’t require PHP, SQL, or anything beyond a server capable of fetching and serving static pages.
 As such, hosting gets really cheap, really quickly, and I don’t need to worry about security updates and whatnot for my blogging software.
 It also gives me the opportunity to mess around with the styling using CSS, which, I’ll admit, has become a bit of a hobby.